 Have you identified the goal of your Facebook page yet?

-According to one survey by software company Sprout Social, marketers’ social media goals were as varied as the types of businesses surveyed.
-Some said they wanted to increase brand awareness or increasing community engagement, while others wanted to grow their brand’s audience or drive web traffic.
+According to one survey by software company Sprout Social, marketers’ social media goals were as different as the types of businesses surveyed.
+Some said they wanted to increase brand awareness or boost community engagement, while others wanted to grow their brand’s audience or drive web traffic.

 Without knowing what you want your Facebook page to do, it’s hard to plan content for it.